AnyChart/docs.anychart.com/Maps/Labels.md

 calloutRight = map.callout(1);
 ```

-After creating the elements it's necessary to fill in the arrays of regions which labels we'd like to demonstrate in those callout elements through the {api:}items(){api} method.
-The regions in those arrays are represented by their IDs:
+After creating the elements it's necessary to fill in the arrays with regions' IDs that will be demonstrated in those callout elements through the {api:}items(){api} method.

 ```
 // fill in the arrays